Vendor collaboration with external vendors

 - Published requests for quotations header attachments

-These entities let peoples who aren't provisioned users in Finance and Operations, but who have anonymous access to the external site, view the available and closed work.
+These entities let people who aren't provisioned users in Supply Chain Management, but who have anonymous access to the external site, view the available and closed work.
 Additionally, extended functionality in Send and publish lets the user who sets up parameters for the RFQ process define an email template.
 Then, when the procurement professional creates the RFQ case, he or she must select the email template to send the required information to the vendors on the RFQ case.

 The user who sets up parameters for the RFQ process can create multiple email templates.
 These email templates can contain both static text and the following replacement tokens.
 The tokens will be replaced with contextual values when an email is created.